 Whatever the reasons, companies often offer ample personal leave–some paid and some unpaid–for a variety of purposes.
 A few brands even give a few weeks off when you adopt a new puppy.

-The younger generations especially value a strong work/life balance.
+The younger generations especially value a strong work-life balance.
 Knowing they can take a leave and still return to their jobs provides a sense of security during hard times.
 Whether you work for a company or have freelance clients, taking time off is a widely accepted and encouraged option in today’s society.

 8. Ability to Work for Yourself

 Although you’ll lose some of the graphic designer job benefits such as a retirement plan, working for yourself offers more freedom and the possibility of higher pay.
 You can always start an individual retirement account (IRA) and put a percentage of your profit into it each month.
 There are individual and family healthcare plans you can also buy on the marketplace for a reasonable amount.